Can You Collect Unemployment If You Quit?

 - Domestic violence.

-- Domestic circumstances such as family illness or a spousal move (trailing spouse) – offered only in 50% of the states – with half of those recognizing military moves only.
+- Domestic circumstances such as family illness or a spousal move (trailing spouse) – offered in 44 states – with about half of those recognizing military moves only.
+A list of states providing trailing spouse benefits can be found here: /can-collect-unemployment-move-state/

 - Medical reasons substantiated with medical records.
 However, in order to receive benefits, claimant must be Able and Available to search for and accept other work.